Yes, you can convert that photoshop file into a dynamic and fully responsive Maker story for your site and sales channels.

 Desktop - 1024px (or the largest grid width that fits best with your site)

 To learn how to upload breakpoint files on a Maker story built with PSD, visit this page.

 Prepping your PSD file

 Once you've created your individual breakpoint PSD files, here's how to prep the files to ensure that Maker's PSD conversion technology will work smoothly:

 Save the image resolution of the file at 72 dpi.

 Keep your file to a maximum size of 200MB.

 Save the image mode at 8 Bits/Channel.

 Dos and Don'ts

-Do convert all images to smart objects
+Do convert all images with masks and effects to smart objects

 Do organize content sequentially